lauraliparulo/terraform-k8s/README.md

 # WIP - coming soon!
 Make sure your IAM user has the necessary policies.
 For example "AmazonSSMManagedInstanceCore" is necessary to run the scripts on the EC2 instance

+You can add a Role at the Account level

 AWSQuickSetupSSMManageResourcesExecutionPolicy
 AmazonSSMManagedInstanceCore